Ohio Dentist CE Package DEA MATE Included

 About the Course:

 This basic-level course reviews the biologic effects of radiation, the methods used in radiation measurement, and the potential sources of radiation exposure.
-This course discusses radiation safety and protection measures for both patients and dental healthcare workers. - Diabetes: Dental Management and Links to Periodontal Disease, Updated Edition 1Course release date: 6/2/2021
+This course discusses radiation safety and protection measures for both patients and dental healthcare workers. - Geriatric Dentistry: Providing Care for Older Adults 3

 About the Course: